prebys/GradeAna/README.md

   *  three scatter plots
   * On horizontal bar chart, to be used to determin grade cuts

+The program will automatically create 'GradeAna1.png' and 'GradeAna2.png' from these pages.

-The columns to be used are defined in GradeAna_User.py.
+The columns to be used are defined in GradeAna_User.py file.
+The file can have any name ending in .py and is selected at run time.
 The user should not have to edit GradeAna.py at all.

 Usage:

 > python3 GradeAna.py

-A file browser will allow you to choose the export file.
+File browsers will allow you to choose both the configuration file and the grade file.

 There are two example export file/user python files included: